dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 mvn clean package
 ```

 After issuing the three commands above, we will have our JSF application ready to run.
 You might want to run it in your own machine before dockerizing it.
-The step is not needed, but it is good to see the application before putting it inside a Docker instance.
+This step is not needed, but it is good to see the application before putting it inside a Docker instance.
 To do that issue `java -jar target/spring-session-0.1-SNAPSHOT.jar` and open `http://localhost:8080/index.jsf` in your web browser.
 Note that if you do run the application now and try to reorder the data table, you will see a message saying *Request handled by: default title*.
 When we dockerize this application, we will give different titles to both instances.

 ## Dockerizing the JSF Application

 Now that we have our application compiled and packaged, we can proceed with the dockerizing step.
 The process of dockerizing a [Spring Boot](https://projects.spring.io/spring-boot/) application (the JSF application in this repo is based on Spring Boot) is quite simple.
 We just need to generate a Docker image with a JDK, add the packaged application to this image and then run it.
-You will find the `Dockerfile` with all commands in the root directory of our application, but I show its contents below as well:
+You will find the `Dockerfile` with all these commands in the root directory of our application, but I show its contents below as well:

 ```dockerfile
 FROM frolvlad/alpine-oraclejdk8:slim